Vintage Magazine Illustrations — History, Collecting & Authenticity

 What is a vintage magazine illustration?

 A vintage magazine illustration is an authentic original period-printed magazine page featuring editorial artwork, picture-section imagery, or illustrated editorial design.
-Collectors also call these vintage magazine art or illustrated texts because they often combine imagery, typography, captions, and layout as one historical artifact.

 Are vintage magazine illustrations original?